ghifaryabrarrabbani/Technical-Test-2/Task 1/README.md

 order by year;
 ```

-- Total Complaints based on Type of Submission
+- Total Complaints Based on Type of Submission
 ```sql
 select count(*) from crmevents where submitted_via = 'Phone';